awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 Suppose a customer and agent are chatting, but then the customer stops responding to the agent\.
 The agent asks "Are you there?" and doesn't get a reply\.
 The agent leaves the chat\.
 Now the chat is no longer associated with an agent; your contact flow determines what happens next\.

-In this scenario let's say the customer eventually sends another message \("Hey, I'm back"\) and the chat resumes\.
+In this scenario, let's say the customer eventually sends another message \("Hey, I'm back"\) and the chat resumes\.
 Depending on the logic you define in the contact flow, the chat can be assigned to the original agent, or a different agent/queue\.

 Here's how you build this scenario: